 For related MAC programs, Related Programs Listing .

 Purpose: With the development of business and industry in Virginia, there is a demand for trained personnel in advanced machine concepts and techniques.
 The Associate of Applied Science degree curriculum in Machine Technology is designed for persons who seek full-time employment in the metal working industry.
-Graduates of this program may continue their education in a technology program at a four-year institution which offers related industrial programs.
+Graduates of this program may continue their education in a technology program at a four-year institution that offers related industrial programs.

 Occupational Objectives: CNC Operator • Inspector (Quality Control) • Machine Tool Operator • Machinist • Numerical Control Machine Tool Operator • Materials Inspector • Machine Tool Set-up Operator • Mechanical Inspector • Industrial Machinery Mechanic • Numerical and Process Control Programmer